divyarani99/OnlineScheduler/README.md

 Running the Online Scheduler Application
 To run the Online Scheduler Application, follow these steps:
-1. Clone the repository from GitHub. git clone https://github.com/divyarani99/OnlineScheduler.git
+1. Clone the repository from GitHub: git clone https://github.com/divyarani99/OnlineScheduler.git

-2. Navigate to the project directory. cd OnlineScheduler
+2. Navigate to the project directory: cd OnlineScheduler

-3. Build the project using Maven. mvn clean install
+3. Build the project using Maven: mvn clean install

-4. Run the application.
+4. Run the application:
    mvn spring-boot:run

 Also, you can execute main method in OnlineSchedulerApplication class from your IDE.
 By default the application will run on port 8080